locationtech/geomesa/geomesa-tools/README.md

     $ geomesa
     Usage: geomesa [command] [command options]
       Commands:
+        add-index           Add or update indices for an existing GeoMesa feature type create              Create a GeoMesa feature type
-        create              Create a feature definition in a GeoMesa catalog deletecatalog       Delete a GeoMesa catalog completely (and all features in it) deletefeatures      Delete features from a table in GeoMesa.
-Does not delete any tables or schema information. deleteraster        Delete a GeoMesa Raster Table
+        deletecatalog       Delete a GeoMesa catalog completely (and all features in it) deletefeatures      Delete features from a table in GeoMesa.
+Does not delete any tables or schema information. deleteraster        Delete a GeoMesa Raster table
-        describe            Describe the attributes of a given feature in GeoMesa env                 Examine the current GeoMesa environment
+        describe            Describe the attributes of a given GeoMesa feature type env                 Examine the current GeoMesa environment
-        explain             Explain how a GeoMesa query will be executed export              Export a GeoMesa feature
-        genavroschema       Generate an Avro schema from a SimpleFeatureType getsft              Get the SimpleFeatureType of a feature help                Show help
+        explain             Explain how a GeoMesa query will be executed export              Export features from a GeoMesa data store genavroschema       Generate an Avro schema from a SimpleFeatureType getsft              Get the SimpleFeatureType of a feature help                Show help
-        ingest              Ingest/convert various file formats into GeoMesa ingestraster        Ingest a raster file or raster files in a directory into GeoMesa keywords            Add/Remove/List keywords on an existing schema list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. removeschema        Remove a schema and associated features from a GeoMesa catalog stats-analyze       Analyze statistics on a GeoMesa feature type
+        ingest              Ingest/convert various file formats into GeoMesa ingestraster        Ingest raster files into GeoMesa
+        keywords            Add/Remove/List keywords on an existing schema list                List GeoMesa feature types for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. removeschema        Remove a schema and associated features from a GeoMesa catalog stats-analyze       Analyze statistics on a GeoMesa feature type